Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: Implementation of AMP denoisers and their derivatives

 \subsection{Quantitative Group Testing}

 For QGT, the AMP algorithm in \eqref{eq:GAMP} has vector iterates, and the implementation is straightforward once $f_k^*$ and $g_k^*$ are specified.
-As above, $f_k^*$ only depends on the signal distribution, and can be computed as:
+As above, $f_k^*$ only depends on the signal distribution, and can be computed using Bayes theorem: